DirkZomerdijk/ProgrammeerProject/DESIGN.md

 #Design Document
+## Data
+The crime data is obtained from https://opendatanederland.org The population data is obtained from  http://www.metatopos.eu/provincies.html.
+The crime data needs to be nested in the following way:

+* {'Province':{'crime':[2010,2011,2012,2013]}, etc.}

+Province for each province in the netherlands and all crimes in each province and all years for each crime.

 ## Interactivity
+* Nederland button
+* Misdrijf button
+* Slider
+* Map ~ Pie/Line
+* Pie ~ Map/Line

 ### Nederland button
-* On click:	Set province to 'Netherlands', set crime to 'Total'(default).
+* On click:	Set province to 'Netherlands', set crime to 'Total' (default).

 ### Misdrijf button ~ Map/Pie/Line
 * On click: 	Show all crimes which can be selected.
-		When clicked on crime: 	Map fills again for corresponding crime.
+		When clicked on crime: 	map fills again for corresponding crime.
 					Pie updates for selected crime.
 					Line updates for selected crime.